Shineii86/MoeStickerBot/README.md

 ## ❓ FAQ

-### Q: Is this really free?
+### Q: Is this Really Free?
-**A:** Yes!
+> **A:** Yes!
 Google Colab is free, ngrok offers a free tier, and the bot is open‑source.

-### Q: Can I keep it running 24/7?
+### Q: Can I Keep It Running 24/7?
-**A:** Free Colab sessions disconnect after inactivity.
+> **A:** Free Colab sessions disconnect after inactivity.
 For permanent hosting, consider a VPS or the official Docker image.

-### Q: Do I need the WebApp?
+### Q: Do I Need The Webapp?
-**A:** No, it's completely optional.
+> **A:** No, it's completely optional.
 The bot works perfectly without it; only the drag‑and‑drop sticker management feature requires the WebApp.

-### Q: Can I use my own custom stickers?
+### Q: Can I Use My Own Custom Stickers?
-**A:** Absolutely!
+> **A:** Absolutely!
 Send any image or video to the bot, and it will guide you through cropping, resizing, and converting.

-### Q: Does it support animated stickers?
+### Q: Does It Support Animated Stickers?
-**A:** Yes!
+> **A:** Yes!
 The bot converts videos to WebM format and supports both static and animated stickers in the same pack.

 ---